 - Providing encrypted source to the Licensee & depositing the encryption key with an Escrow Agent

-Although it is important to have both the Technology Vendor and Licensee agree to the contents that make up the escrow definition of “Deposit Materials”, it is equally important that both parties understand/appreciate what WILL NOT be deposited into escrow (e.g., third-party software).
+Although it is important to have both the Technology Vendor and Licensee agree to the contents that make up the “Deposit Materials”, it is equally important that both parties understand/appreciate what WILL NOT be deposited into escrow (e.g., third-party software).

 Although the majority of Technology Escrow Agreements involve the deposit of a Technology Vendor’s source code(s), the fact of the matter is that Technology Escrow Agreements can be established for various types of Intellectual Property that a Technology Vendor does not want to provide to the Licensee; however, the Licensee wishes to safeguard.